geoscript/geoscript.net/src/learning/geom.rst

     <Polygon [[[10, 10], [10, 20], [20, 20], [20, 15], [10, 10]]]>

-Geometry objects provide a number of methods for calculating properties of a geometry.
-For example methods for obtaining area and length.
+Geometry objects provide properties for statistics such as area and length.

 .. cssclass:: code py